andraugust/andraugust.github.io/bellman.md

 Thus we choose $$a=1$$.
 Note we didn't consider $$a=2$$ because it makes $$g < 0$$.

 __The Value Function__.
-The value function is a little more complicated compared to when we were rolling first; it now depends on $$g$$, which can have up to 30 values.
-Instead of listing all the values in a table, we'll put them in a code snippet that also shows how to compute them.
+The value function is a little more complicated compared to when rolling first; it now depends on $$g$$, which can have up to 30 values.
+Instead of listing all the values in a table, I'll put them in a code snippet that includes how they're computed.

 ```python
 # adjust these as needed